shamgom/goad-global-optimization/QUICK_START.md

 - Use MatterSim 1M instead of 5M/5M+D3
 - Simplify molecule structure if possible

-## For More Information

-See `IMPLEMENTATION_STATUS.md` for detailed technical documentation.

 ---
 GOAD v1.0 - Genetic Optimization for Adsorbed structures using ASE Design